asaikali/spring-cloud-k8s/config/spring-cloud-config-basics/README.md

 ### Deploy to Kubernetes

-*Validate env*
-* Make sure docker desktop is running on your machine with k8s service running.
-If you are using a remote k8s cluster you will need to adapt the instructions to publish images to a registry accessible from your cluster.
-* Install the [kustomize cli](https://kustomize.io/) if you don't have it installed

-*Deploy the app*
 * build the container images locally using spring boot plugin `./mvnw clean spring-boot:build-image`.
 * deploy the app `kustomize build . | kubectl apply -f -`
 * check contents of the config-server namespace `kc get all -n config-server` you will see the node ports of all the